vheldic/password-utilities/README.md

 # @if24b262/password-utilities

 > A small utility library that helps you work with passwords.
-> Version 1.0.1 includes patch fix: Previously generateStrongPassword function could return an unsafe password
+> Version 1.0.2 includes patch fix: generateStrongPassword function automatically uses a length of 8 when using smaller number

 ## Table of Contents